libbyshoop/runestone/source/PythonTurtle/helloturtle.rst

 * At the end of each execution of the body of the loop, Python returns to the ``for`` statement, to see if there are more items to be handled.

-**Check your understanding**

-.. mchoicemf:: test_question3_2_1
-   :answer_a: True
-   :answer_b: False
-   :correct: b
-   :feedback_a: You can create and use as many turtles as you like.
-As long as they have different names, you can operate them independently, and make them move in any order you like.
-To convince yourself this is true, try interleaving the instructions for alex and tess in ActiveCode box 3.
-   :feedback_b: You can create and use as many turtles as you like.
-As long as they have different names, you can operate them independently, and make them move in any order you like.
-If you are not totally convinced, try interleaving the instructions for alex and tess in ActiveCode box 3.

-   True or False: You can only have one active turtle at a time.
-If you create a second one, you will no longer be able to access or use the first.

 .. index:: control flow, flow of execution